geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

     reference system
     definitions](https://www.r-spatial.org/r/2020/03/17/wkt.html).

-This post touches on some of these things but, its main purpose is to **provide advice on getting R’s key spatial packages up-and-running on a future-proof Linux operating system** (Ubuntu).\[1\]

-The advice in the next sections comes with a caveat: there is no universally ‘right’ way of doing things (a benefit of Linux operating systems is that they offer choice and prevent ‘lock-in’).
-There are many other R packages for working with spatial data in R. However, I think the concise guide below will be useful, especially beginners and people planning to switch to Linux as the basis of their geographic work (see caveats and details in subsequent sections).
+There many ways of getting Linux OSs set-up for installing and using spatial R packages and a benefit of Linux operating systems is that they offer choice and prevent ‘lock-in’.
+However, the guidance in the next section should reduce set-up time and improve maintainability (with updates managed by Ubuntu) compared with other ways of doing things, especially for beginners and people planning to switch to Linux as the basis of their geographic work.

 By ‘key packages’ I mean the following, which are the basis of much of [Geocomputation with R](https://geocompr.robinlovelace.net/).
 These